 The COE system is the government’s way of reducing the number of cars on the road.
 They achieve this by restricting the quantity of COEs to a limited quota.
 This system aims to tackle the dual issues of pollution and congestion in Singapore, thereby improving the general road conditions.
 And so far it seems like our country’s road policies have worked pretty well.
 Our road congestion levels are significantly better than many developing countries, where the cars may move at a much slower pace, especially during peak periods.

-When buying a car in Singapore, getting your COE is quite straightforward.
+When purchasing a car in Singapore, getting your COE is quite straightforward.
 You do this through the COE Open Bidding System, where you first submit your bid and monitor the COE prices.
 COE bidding can be done at one of the COE Open Bidding exercises conducted twice every month.

 If you are intending to bid for a COE for your new car, do note that you should bid for the correct category based on car engine capacity.
 The following table shows the different categories of COE: